juledwar/soufi/HACKING.rst

 Running tests
 -------------

-The test suite can be run via the `tox` utility:
+The test suite can be run via the `hatch` utility:

 ::

-    tox
+    hatch run ci

 will run the Python 3 tests, the PEP8 tests, Bandit (security checker), and code formatting checks.
 Test coverage is also displayed